Final Fantasy XIII: Crystarium

 The Crystarium is a leveling system consisting of six crystals and resembles the Sphere Grid from Final Fantasy X. Each crystal in the Crystarium represents one of the six roles, and is divided into ten levels.
 Each level contains various nodes that supply bonuses to health, strength, or magic, or provide new abilities and accessory slots.
 These nodes are connected by a semi-linear path.
-The player may advance down the path by acquiring Crystarium Points, which are awarded after defeating enemies.
+The player may advance down the path by acquiring Crystogen Points, which are awarded after defeating enemies.
 The full Crystarium is not available to the player at the beginning of the game; at specific points in the game's plot, the player gains access to new crystals or levels.

 Plot

 Setting

-Final Fantasy XIII is set on the world of Gran Pulse (often simply called Pulse).
+Final Fantasy XIII is set on the futuristic world of Gran Pulse (often simply called Pulse).
 Central to the story is Cocoon, a massive artificial sphere that floats above Pulse's surface and is ruled by the Sanctum, a theocratic government.
 The two worlds are controlled by fal'Cie /fælˈsiː/, mechanical beings with godlike power.
 The Cocoon fal'Cie are responsible for keeping Cocoon floating, as well as providing light and water to the people that live inside.
 Each fal'Cie handles a specific task.
 The fal'Cie have the capability of marking the humans that live in Pulse and Cocoon as their servants.
 These servants, called l'Cie /ləˈsi:/, are branded with a symbol representing either Pulse or Cocoon and are given a "Focus"—a task to complete.
 If the l'Cie complete their task in time, they are transformed to crystal and according to legend gain eternal life; otherwise they become mindless monsters called Cie'th /siːθ/.
 The l'Cie are not explicitly told their Focus, but are instead given visions that they must interpret.

 Several hundred years before the events of the game, a battle known as the War of Transgression took place between Pulse and Cocoon.
 During the battle, l'Cie from Pulse attacked and ripped a large hole in Cocoon.
 Eventually, the l'Cie completed their focus and were turned to crystal.
 The hole was patched with material lifted from Pulse, and Cocoon's citizens have since lived in fear of another invasion; this fear is used by the Sanctum to remain in power.
 The Sanctum oversees two military branches: the Guardian Corps, responsible for keeping order on Cocoon, and the Public Security and Intelligence COMmand (PSICOM), the special forces in charge of dealing with any threat related to Pulse.
 The fal'Cie have given the humans advanced technology, including flying airships and mechanical creatures, and a form of magic also exists.
 This magic is normally only accessible to l'Cie, fal'Cie, and various monsters in Cocoon and Pulse, though distilled chemical forms can be used by normal humans through the use of Manadrives.